cicerotcv/megadados/docs/index.md

 # Welcome to the Megadados/FastAPI Project Documentation

 This documentation provides detailed information about the Megadados project, its goals, and how to use it effectively.
+The source code can be found at **[github.com/cicerotcv/megadados](https://github.com/cicerotcv/megadados)**.

 ## About FastAPI